 In essence, this working capital financing policy aims to balance the two extreme strategies, both in terms of risk and growth potential.

-Most organisations observing this strategy use long-term sources of finance to invest in fixed current assets and resort to short-term funding options for current asset financing.
+Most organizations observing this strategy use long-term sources of finance to invest in fixed current assets and resort to short-term funding options for current asset financing.

 Comparison Of Working Capital Financing Policies

-When considering an ideal financing strategy for your organisation, taking into account the following parameters may benefit:
+When considering an ideal financing strategy for your organization, taking into account the following parameters may benefit you: